Rrominet/mdtohtml/README.md

 ## Useful Usage

 As it is, this tool is not very useful, you could do the same with pandoc before.
-It just has a simpler cli interface.
+It just has a simpler CLI interface.

 It become interesting wen it's paired with the *save* event of your code editor.

-What you can do is simply execute the command *mdtohtml you-current-file.md* on each save event to generate in real time you html version that you can preview in your browser.
+What you can do is simply execute the command `mdtohtml you-current-file.md` on each save event to generate in real time you html version that you can preview in your browser.

 > [!IMPORTANT]
 > For the rest of the configuration to work you need to have added the path of the directory that contains *mdtohtml* to your PATH global environment variable.